What is Essex ActivAte?

 Who will run each individual club?

 We work with a network of locally trusted organisations to deliver clubs across Essex.
 Some providers are running a single club from their own venue, some larger organisations are running multiple clubs across the county.
-We hand pick and work very closely with these organisations to ensure all clubs maintain the same standards of care, provide a wide variety of activities and offer a free school meal standard lunch.
-Each venue will feature trained coaches who will be working with the children each week, so if you are booking multiple days / weeks, it will be the same team delivering sessions each week.
-In addition to this some clubs will also have visits from other external activity providers, such as Essex Library Services, the Educational Music Hub, animal handlers, children’s entertainers or other local organisations.
+Delivery partners are selected following an application process with Essex County Council Procurement and Active Essex work very closely with these organisations to ensure all clubs maintain the same standards of care, provide a wide variety of activities and offer a free school meal standard lunch.

 How do I get in touch with the individual club provider?